abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 - Any request made to any account weather accepted or denied will be logged into the logs bucket for the data to be analysed using data analysis tools.

 - The target logging bucket must be in the same AWS region.

+## S3 Glacier Vault Lock

+- Adopt a WORM(Write Once Read Many) model.
+- Create a vault lock policy.
+- Lock the policy from future edits(can't be changed or deleted)
+- Helpful for compliance and data retention.